Subject Area: Sponsored Awards

 Purpose: To ensure compliance with Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 CFR Chapter II Part 200), also known as "Uniform Guidance", and other regulatory policies regarding compensation for personal services charged directly or indirectly to sponsored projects.

-FY15 and FY16 are transitional years as the University plans to implement new documentation standards and internal controls for updating cost allocation to replace the former Effort Reporting policy and procedures.
+The University plans to implement new documentation standards and internal controls for updating cost allocation to replace the former Effort Reporting policy and procedures.

 The Compensation for Personal Services – Payroll Verification policy and procedures will be based upon the following principles:

 A. Salary and wage distributions to sponsored projects should reflect an individual's workplan, whenever possible, and should be recorded on the cost allocation of the individual in the WorkDay system.

 B. Individuals' sponsored project workplans should be monitored throughout the life of an award.
 Retroactive and prospective changes to cost allocation should be made in a timely manner to reflect changes in the individual's workplan.

 a.
 Changes to costing allocations should be documented with adequate support when: